 Positive Behavior Interventions & Supports (PBIS) – Louisiana Consortia

-Our project is dedicated to providing you a wealth of information and resources that will assist in creating a positive school environment.
+This project is dedicated to providing you with a wealth of information and resources that will assist in creating a positive school environment.
 We look forward to working with all stakeholders to maximize instructional time in classrooms and create more consistent discipline procedures in our schools.

 Positive Behavior Support (PBS) is a process for understanding and resolving the problem behavior of children that is based on values and empirical research.
 It offers an approach for developing an understanding of why the child engages in problem behavior and strategies for preventing the occurrence of problem behavior while teaching the child new skills.
 Positive behavior support offers a holistic approach that considers all factors that impact on a child and the child’s behavior.
 It can be used to address problem behaviors that range from aggression, tantrums, and property destruction to social withdrawal.

 Source: The Technical Assistance Center on Social-Emotional Intervention for Young Children